jnozzi/cocoadev.com/markdown/ChrisMurphy.md

 So far I have contributed:
-General/ReadWriteCSVAndTSV
+ReadWriteCSVAndTSV

 I'm an early supporter of Seattle Xcoders and Seattle Wireless.
 Former employee of Pixo, Inc..
-Member of BANG back when I was in California (Bay Area General/NeXT user Group - bang.org - appears to be down at this time.).
+Member of BANG back when I was in California (Bay Area NeXT user Group - bang.org - appears to be down at this time.).
 Macintosh fanatic for about 15 years (Apple II before that).